Trails Education Days

-Each year between 1,000 and 1,200 CVUSD Fourth Grade students participate in Trails Education Days, experiencing nature hikes to Wildwood Canyon followed by three workshops about park ranger careers, trail safety and courtesy, and indigenous birds and animals.
+Each year nearly 1,000 CVUSD Fourth Grade students participate, experiencing nature hikes to Wildwood Canyon followed by three workshops about park ranger careers, trail safety and courtesy, and indigenous birds and animals.
 You can watch a video overview for more detail.

 Nearly 80 volunteers along with COSCA, MRCA, California and NPS Park Rangers contribute 800 hours to the planning, execution and follow-up for Trails Education Days each year.
 Without volunteers, the program could not exist.

 Following their Trails Education Days outings, the students are invited to enter a letter-writing contest to describe some of the things they learned.
 Two winners from each school and five Grand Prize winners district-wide receive cash awards and recognition by the Thousand Oaks City Council and the CRPD Board of Directors.
-To see previous grand-prize winners and read their letters, visit our Recent TED Updates page.
+To see previous grand-prize winners, visit our Recent TED Updates page.

 Volunteer Job Descriptions

 Volunteers can choose to help with preparation, activities on one or more field trip days, and follow-up.
 We are especially pleased that so many volunteers come back year after year to give a new crop of Fourth Graders valuable experience in the Conejo open space.

 All volunteers are treated to snacks and lunch courtesy of COSF.
 A benefit to volunteers is that they meet others who share their interests and commitment to open space.